plusoneee/mtl.lyrics.classification/README.md

 ```
 index,artist,song,mood,lyric
 ```
-3. Only need `mood` and `lyric` columns in the training process.
-You can adjust the costom dataset `multitasks/utils/dataset.py` to fit your own lyris dataset.
+3. Only need two columns: `mood` and `lyric` in the training process.
+You can adjust the costom dataset `multitasks/utils/dataset.py` to fit your own dataset.

 ## Enviroment Setup
 1. PyTorch with CUDA-enabled GPU.